Sympathy for the Devil (album): Track listing

-All tracks written by Jagger/Richards, except track 3 written by Laibach.
+All tracks written by Jagger/Richards except Track 3, written by Laibach.

-The above is the final release from 1990, which compiles every version of the song that was previously released on two 12" singles and two CD singles in the UK in 1988.
-Track 1 is an edited version of track 7.
+The Germania version (Track 5) includes samples from the 1968 Jean-Luc Godard film Sympathy for the Devil, a radio interview with Sonny Barger of the Hells Angels following the Altamont festival and various Mick Jagger soundbites.

 Legacy

-In 2015 Sympathy for the Devil album cover was ranked 37th on the list of 100 Greatest Album Covers of Yugoslav Rock published by web magazine Balkanrock.
+In 2015, the Sympathy for the Devil album cover was ranked 37th on the 100 Greatest Album Covers of Yugoslav Rock list, published by web magazine Balkanrock.